aurorascharff/aurorascharff.no/src/content/blog/creating-a-reusable-submitbutton-with-useformstatus.md

   <SubmitButton>Save</SubmitButton>
 </form>
 ```

+The SubmitButton can be thrown into any component without forcing us to make seperate client components to handle submission state.

 Bonus: the form is progressively enhanced, so it will work even if JavaScript is disabled, and it will show the feedback when the button is hydrated.